sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 # What is Redux and why do I need it?

-In the past web sites were simple server side rendered post-back based user interaction.
+In the past web sites mostly involved simple server side rendered, post-back based, user interaction.
 As JavaScript evolved and 'web apps' started to contend with the native mobile experience there has been an explosion of frameworks and tools such as Backbone, Knockout, Angular, Ember and so on.

-All these frameworks and libraries were mostly aimed at solving the binding of data and html and building with more of less other features.
-The missing piece here is a simple, scalable way of dealing with application state and interactions in an app.
+All these frameworks and libraries solved a lot of problems such as the binding of data and html and how to structure and manage dependencies.
+Often the missing piece was a simple, scalable way of dealing with application state as the project and the complexity grew.

-These frameworks solved a lot of problems but one thing that is still hard in any non-trivial application is managing the data and the UI state and passing data around between interdependent components.
+The type of state I am talking about involved data from the server, UI interactions, forms and much more.

-This is where Flux and later Redux came in.
+This is where Facebook came up with the Flux architecture, which later inspired Redux.

 ## Flux